The Families of Flowering Plants | |

 Habit and leaf form.
 Herbs.
 Plants succulent.
 Annual.
 Leaves alternate; fleshy; simple; exstipulate.

-Stem anatomy.
+Axial (stem, wood) anatomy.
 Internal phloem absent.
 Secondary thickening developing from a conventional cambial ring (with normal stem anatomy).
-Included phloem absent.
-Xylem with libriform fibres.
-Sieve-tube plastids P-type; type III (a).

 Inflorescence, floral, fruit and seed morphology.
 Flowers solitary (female flowers), or aggregated in inflorescences (male flowers).
 Inflorescences of male flowers in strobilate, terminal spikes, the female flowers solitary in the 45 uppermost leaf axils.